Category Archives: Waldeck-Pyrmont Royals

 Emma and Wilhelmina in 1897; Credit – Wikipedia

 In 1909, when Wilhelmina’s only child Juliana was born, planning for an unexpected regency during the minority of Juliana occurred.
 Wilhelmina’s husband Prince Hendrik (born Prince Heinrich of Mecklenburg-Schwerin) was found unsuitable by the government to act as Regent.
 Those in the government had fond memories of Emma as Regent and Wilhelmina agreed.
-Emma was appointed as Regent from 1909 to the majority of Princess Juliana in 1927.
+If Queen Wilhelmina died while her daughter was still in her minority, Emma would be Regent.

 The royal family of the Netherlands in 1930.
 From left to right: Queen Mother Emma, Princess Juliana, Prince Hendrik, and Queen Wilhelmina; Credit – Wikipedia